 Cyber-Trends – The Real Culprit

-Back in the days of the dial-up modem, online and offline presence were distinguishable, WiFi proliferation, web application, and IoT have blurred the difference; we unable to classify our presence that either we are online or offline in the digital realm.
-Let’s have these cyber trends into the limelight, how these emerging trends are exploiting and exposing our future information.
+Back in the days of the dial-up modem, online and offline presence were distinguishable, WiFi proliferation, web application, and IoT have blurred the difference; we are unable to classify our presence whether we are online or offline in the digital realm.
+Let’s have these cyber trends in the limelight, and how these emerging trends are exploiting and exposing our future information.

 If you want to be smart for the real world, you don’t need smart intelligence, you just need smart devices, and the smartest technology that the world is and will be witnessing is IoT.

-Be it toys, watches, baby-monitors, cars, etc.; everything would be connected virtually with different IPs, although life would be amazing who will take the guarantee of our personal information.
+Be it toys, watches, baby monitors, cars, etc.; everything would be connected virtually with different IPs, although life would be amazing who will take guarantee our personal information?

-Imagine your child has a bad credit report before she is capable enough to read the report, or he goes to the DMV for applying for his first driver’s license and handed over the bill of hundreds of dollars as unpaid tickets; doesn’t this sounds strange?
-Thanks to the digital world and it’s unstoppable power that doesn’t spare the future generation.
+Imagine your child has a bad credit report before she is capable enough to read the report, or he goes to the DMV for applying for his first driver’s license and hands over a bill of hundreds of dollars as unpaid tickets; doesn’t this sounds strange?
+Thanks to the digital world and its unstoppable power that doesn’t spare the future generation.

-Data becomes an exploitable natural resource like oil, for the data-mining advertisers and cybercriminals; many children’s devices are continually emitting data thus become valuable data mine for commercialized.
+Data becomes an exploitable natural resource like oil, for the data-mining advertisers and cybercriminals; many children’s devices are continually emitting data thus becoming valuable data mined for commercialization.

-Networking among specialist companies, partners, and affiliates coupled with the involvement of commercial actors like Schools, making the process difficult to control and making it easier for broker and oil resellers to capture and processing the data.
+Networking among specialist companies, partners, and affiliates coupled with the involvement of commercial actors like Schools, makes the process difficult to control and makes it easier for brokers and oil resellers to capture and process the data.

 There’s no way other than encryption to make your digital footprints and the job can’t be better done by any tool that protects your online identity.

-Sharing the data across encrypted channels or storing on week security, making the data easy to hack.
+Sharing the data across encrypted channels or storing it on weak security, makes the data easy to hack.
 Increasing such cyber misconducts started triggering authorities to focus on the particular ethics of the capture and management of children’s online data.